Main menu

 (i) a final judgment, as defined in Rule 802 of the Idaho Rules of Family Law Procedure, or an order made after final judgment, involving the custody of a minor, or

-(iii) those orders or decrees of the court in a Child Protective Act proceeding specified in section 16-1625, Idaho Code.
+(ii) those orders or decrees of the court in a Child Protective Act proceeding specified in section 16-1625, Idaho Code, or

 (2) Appeals from the Magistrate Court to the District Court.
 An appeal from the following judgments or orders entered by the magistrate court must be taken to the district court: